 Where pi is the pre-disaster competitive equilibrium price of good i.

 If a sector that represents 2% of the total sales in the economy loses 10% of its production, the loss in output is 0.2%.
-Here, the relationship between production and capital losses are given by the Cobb-Douglas, so that the loss of consumption is worth a fraction 1-diα of pre-disaster capita – so we are in the case where only the least efficient capital is affected for each sector (like in section 2.1.2).
+Here, the relationship between production and capital losses are given by the Cobb-Douglas function, so that the loss of consumption is worth a fraction 1-diα of pre-disaster capital – the losses depend on marginal productivity, like in section 2.1.2, because it is implicitly assumed that reallocation is possible at no cost and immediately within each sector i..

 Note that v is the sale vector, not the value added vector.
 It gives more importance to sectors with large intermediate consumption (since intermediate consumption is the wedge between value added and sales).
 This is a model where propagations are only going upstream – not downstream – in supply chain: it makes sectors with large intermediate consumption more important in reducing aggregate demand in the aftermath of a shock.
 But it does not make the sectors that produce essential goods – such as electricity – particularly important.